vinyulis/seed-jee/README.md

 This project is an application skeleton for a typical [JEE] backend application.
 You can use it to quickly bootstrap your JEE projects and dev environment.

-The seed contains a sample Patient Management application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant development gratification.
+The seed contains a sample Patient Management application and is preconfigured to install the JEE framework and a bunch of development and testing tools for instant development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+The seed app doesn't do much, just shows how to use different JEE standards and other suggested tools together:

+* Bean Validation.
+* JAXB
+* JPA
+* EJB
+* JAX-RS
+* Swagger
+* Allure with JUnit

 ## Getting Started